wiseman-timelord/Llama2Sytax-GGML/README.md

 - Llama 2 model files in GGML `.bin`
 - WSL (for windows users)

-### DISCLAIMER
+## DISCLAIMER
-Read "Licence.Txt", its, what its there for and why its supplied with the package.
+The "License.Txt" covers, this and relating, stuff.